All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

-Effective June 1, Mercy’s outreach lab services transitioned to Quest Diagnostics.
-Please consult your provider for a referral to another lab service site, as the decisions on testing facilities are always made by providers and patients together.
+Effective June 1, 2021 Mercy’s outreach lab services transitioned to Quest Diagnostics.
+Please consult your provider for a referral to a lab service site, as the decisions on testing facilities are always made by providers and patients together.

 Orders for lab testing are good for one calendar year, but be sure to follow your doctor’s instructions regarding the preferred timing for your tests.

 There’s a good chance your lab tests won’t require you to prepare at all, but follow your doctor’s instructions for fasting or other preparation.
 Fasting means not eating or drinking for a specified time period before your test to ensure your results are accurate.

 It depends on the tests your doctor orders.
 For blood work, don’t eat anything or drink liquids other than water for eight hours prior to arriving at Mercy Lab.
 For a lipid panel, a 12-hour fast is required.
 Don’t drink coffee or juice, chew gum, use tobacco or eat while you’re fasting.
 It’s OK to drink water and take your medications as directed by your provider before testing.

 A phlebotomist – a technician who specializes in drawing blood – will call you into a private area, where your blood will be drawn or other samples will be taken, depending on the test you’re having.
 We’ll explain the process before performing the test.

 A phlebotomist uses a small needle for blood samples.
 The procedure is quick and relatively painless – usually, patients feel a pinch.
 It’s not unusual to experience slight bruising at the site.
 The phlebotomist will keep pressure on the site and then apply gauze or a band-aid.
 If you’re using blood thinners, pressure may be kept on the site a little longer.